-The Swedish beverage industry’s climate initiative
+The Swedish beverage industry’s

 In the Swedish Beverage Industry’s Climate Initiative, Sprit & Wine Suppliers Association (SVL), Sweden’s Breweries and Systembolaget collaborate to measure their carbon footprint and set individual and common goals.
 Together, the parties want to reduce their climate impact and work for the vision “A beverage industry without climate impact where every drop counts”.

 The unique thing about the Beverage Industry’s Climate Initiative is that actors who are usually competitors here work together.

 What is important in your organization to achieve your sustainability goals?

 The Swedish beverage industry’s climate initiative is an industry initiative run by beverage suppliers, Systembolaget, Sveriges Bryggerier and Sprit & Vin leverantörsföreningen, SVL.
 The fact that the suppliers place such high demands on themselves is unique and I am constantly impressed by their level of ambition, for example measuring several categories within Scope 3.
 There is a genuine desire to work continuously with improvements, despite challenges such as the Corona epidemic that we are in right now.
 This high level of ambition and genuine willingness to improve are fundamental prerequisites for working purposefully towards the focus areas that have been identified: packaging, international transport and to make the initiative visible in a way that inspires others to follow.Through the attentiveness of the participants, we will also be able to effectively identify more goals during the journey.

 What role models and good examples are you inspired by in your sustainability work?